OpenEvalProject/evals/manuscripts/elife-61940/v2/manuscript.md

 Head-fixed recordings in mice were performed using the MBR08-VA potentiostat and respective head-stage.
 After fixing the mouse, the layer of silicone elastomer protecting the craniotomy was removed.
 The dura matter above the target brain region was removed and the tetrode biosensor was slowly inserted through the cortex until the hippocampal CA1 pyramidal layer was reached.
 Accurate targeting was assessed according to brain atlas coordinates and/or by the online identification of hippocampal ripples in the recording.
 In 5 out of 10 recording sessions mice were head-fixed on a cylindrical treadmill.
 Movement was quantified based on the video optical flow arising from treadmill rotation using Bonsai (Lopes et al., 2015).
 In the remaining sessions, mice were head-fixed on a rotating disc which encoded its turns.
 The analog signal from the disc encoder was fed into the Open Ephys acquisition board and used to quantify mice locomotion.

-## Data analysis
+### Data analysis

 Raw recordings were preprocessed by low-pass filtering and resampling at 1 kHz.
 All data analysis was done in Matlab using custom-made functions (MathWorks).

-## In vitro sensor responses
+#### In vitro sensor responses

 In vitro analysis of biosensor responses was performed on 10 Hz downsampled data, low-pass filtered at 1 Hz.
 Sensitivities to Ch and O2 were determined by linear-regression of the responses to the first three analyte additions, whereas the sensitivities to H2O2 and interferents were estimated from a single addition.
 Following pseudo-sentinel subtraction (Au/Pt/m-PD - Au/m-PD sites), selectivity ratios for the COA measurement were estimated by dividing the mean of Ch sensitivity by the mean of interferent responses.
 The biosensors’ limit of detection (LOD) for Ch, extracted from the COA signal, was calculated as the Ch concentration corresponding to three times the baseline standard deviation (SD).
 The T50 and T90 response times were defined as the time between the onset of current increase in response to analyte and 50% or 90% of the maximum current, respectively.

-## Artifact cancellation by common-mode rejection
+#### Artifact cancellation by common-mode rejection

 In vivo electrochemical signals from sites sensitive to COA were cleaned by subtraction of the respective 1 kHz data by the corresponding pseudo-sentinel channel upon a frequency-domain correction.
 The latter procedure has been described in detail and optimizes common-mode rejection by correcting phase and amplitude mismatches between channels arising from slight frequency-dependent variations in impedance (Santos et al., 2015), a procedure conceptually analogous to orthogonalization of the EEG signals (Hipp et al., 2012).
-This correction was based on the estimation of a transfer coefficient (T) describing the transfer function from the currents derived from the pseudo-sentinel to the COA-sensitive channel in the frequency domain, according to the following equation:(1)COAmPD=iFFT(Au/Pt/mPD(jw)−T(jw)Au/mPD(jw)),where jw is a complex value at frequency w and COAmPD is the clean COA signal obtained from sites with m-PD (note that COAmPD was used as the measure of COA dynamics throughout this study).
+This correction was based on the estimation of a transfer coefficient (T) describing the transfer function from the currents derived from the pseudo-sentinel to the COA-sensitive channel in the frequency domain, according to the following equation:

+$$
+COA_{mPD}=iFFT(Au/Pt/mPD(jw)−T(jw)Au/mPD(jw)),
+$$

+where jw is a complex value at frequency w and COAmPD is the clean COA signal obtained from sites with m-PD (note that COAmPD was used as the measure of COA dynamics throughout this study).

 Upon applying a fast Fourier transformation (FFT), each signal can be described by its amplitude and a phase across a range of frequencies.
 The amplitude of T for each FFT frequency bin was then estimated from the square root of ratio between the power of the platinized channel carrying the COA signal and the pseudo-sentinel channel.
 The phase of T was estimated from the phase shift of the cross-spectrum, reflecting the difference between the phases of the two signals at each frequency, during time-windows with high phase-locking (>0.9) in each frequency bin (corresponding to periods of high consistency of phase-shift values).
 These estimates were computed for each biosensor used in vivo from average spectra obtained from multiple slow-wave periods devoid of movement artifacts.
 In the low-frequency range (<0.3 Hz), due to COA contribution to power in the platinized channel, the estimation of the amplitude of T was done by linear extrapolation considering the trend at contiguous higher frequencies.
 The cleaned COA signal was obtained by inverse FFT of the corrected subtraction in the frequency domain.
+Cleaned O2 signals were obtained following the same logic:

+$$
+O_{2}=iFFT(Au_{−0.2V}(jw)−T(jw)Au/mPD(jw)),
+$$

-Cleaned O2 signals were obtained following the same logic:(2)O2=iFFT(Au−0.2V(jw)−T(jw)Au/mPD(jw)),where Au-0.2V represents the O2 measuring channel polarized at −0.2 V vs. Ag/AgCl whereas the Au/mPD channel (at +0.6 V vs. Ag/AgCl) was used as the pseudo-sentinel.
-To substantiate the validation of the in vivo COA measurement, two additional cleaned signals were computed:(3)COAnon−mPD=iFFT(Au/Pt(jw)−T(jw)Au(jw)),(4)NCC=iFFT(Au(jw)−T(jw)Au/mPD(jw)),
+where Au-0.2V represents the O2 measuring channel polarized at −0.2 V vs. Ag/AgCl whereas the Au/mPD channel (at +0.6 V vs. Ag/AgCl) was used as the pseudo-sentinel.
+To substantiate the validation of the in vivo COA measurement, two additional cleaned signals were computed:

+$$
+COA_{non−mPD}=iFFT(Au/Pt(jw)−T(jw)Au(jw)),
+$$

+$$
+NCC=iFFT(Au(jw)−T(jw)Au/mPD(jw)),
+$$

 The COAnon-mPD signal results from the pair of sites lacking m-PD, whereas the neurochemical confounds signal (NCC) represents the dynamics of the mixed contribution of neurochemical confounds (e.g. ascorbate, dopamine) picked-up by the Au site.

 The cleaned signals (Equations 1-4) were then low-pass filtered at 1 Hz and downsampled to 10 Hz for most of the analysis excluding time lags, which were computed on 100 Hz downsampled data.

-## Brain state separation
+#### Brain state separation

 Local-field potential-related power spectrograms were computed using custom-made Matlab functions based on multi-taper analysis methods (Mitra and Pesaran, 1999).
 Separation of brain states in freely moving recordings was based on LFP spectral features and behavior.
 Active wake states were defined as periods when the animal moved vigorously and continuously (>30 s) and showed a prominent LFP spectral peak in theta range (6–10 Hz).
 Quiet wakefulness or immobility was defined as a period without prominent theta and with occasional movements (<30 s between movement bouts).
 Long periods (>1 min) without movement and without prominent theta, rather showing high delta power (1–4 Hz) were ascribed to NREM sleep.
 Rapid eye movement sleep was detected as periods showing a sustained theta band (>30 s) and negligible movement.

-## Sharp-wave/ripples and related biosensor signals
+#### Sharp-wave/ripples and related biosensor signals

 To detect SWRs, the wide-band electrochemical or electrophysiological signal was band-pass filtered (120–200 Hz), squared and smoothed with a 4.2 ms standard deviation and 42 ms wide Gaussian kernel.
 The square root of this trace was then used as the power envelope to detect oscillatory bursts.
 The events exceeding the 98th percentile of the power envelope distribution, having at least five cycles and lasting less than 200 ms were detected as ripples.
 For the analysis of correlations between integrated ripple power and SWR-triggered sensor signals, a ripple power envelope was obtained upon Hilbert-transforming the band-pass filtered electrochemical signal (ripple band, 120–200 Hz).
 Different ripple integration times were obtained by smoothing the power envelope with moving average windows of different lengths.
 Correlations were then computed between smoothed ripple power envelopes at SWR times and the corresponding changes in COA or O2 (relative to their baseline value 1 s prior to SWRs) at different lags from SWRs.

 The amplitudes of SWR-related COA and O2 were obtained from the difference between the values at SWR lags corresponding to peaks and onsets, extracted from average SWR-triggered traces.

-## Locomotion bouts
+#### Locomotion bouts

 To detect locomotion bouts in freely moving recordings, speed was computed from the derivative of low-pass filtered position (0.5 Hz).
 Speed was then band-pass filtered (0.02–0.2 Hz) and locomotion bouts were detected as peaks in speed that exceeded a manually set threshold.
 In head-fixed recordings on the disc, mouse locomotion was derived from its rotation in 1 s bins.
 When head-fixed on the treadmill, mouse locomotion was quantified based on the optic flow from a recorded video, choosing a region of interest that covered only a moving part of the treadmill.
 The signal was resampled to 1 Hz in order to match the sampling rate of locomotion on the rotating disc.
 Locomotion bouts were detected as peaks on the band-pass filtered speed (0.02–0.2 Hz) that exceeded a manually defined threshold.

 The amplitude of locomotion-bout-associated COA and O2 signal transients was calculated based on the difference between the values at manually determined times of transient onsets and peaks, associated with each event.
 Likewise, the times of locomotion bout onsets (used to calculate speed change) and the associated peaks in theta power were manually defined based on visual inspection of speed time courses and LFP spectrograms, respectively.

-## Oxygen-related ChOx transient signals analysis
+#### Oxygen-related ChOx transient signals analysis

 The amplitude of broad-band spontaneous and exogenously induced O2 transients and COA transients associated with them was calculated, for each event, as the difference between the peak value and that at semi-automatically defined time of the transient’s onset.
 For the detection of spontaneous O2 transients occurring outside periods with SWRs and locomotion, the O2 peaks occurring within −5 s to +1 s from SWRs or within −14 s to + 4 s from peaks in speed were excluded.